 The DoT and clinical supervisors share responsibility for ensuring the telesupervision requirements are satisfied.
 According to APA Implementing Regulations, telesupervision is defined as a "synchronous audio and video format where the supervisor is not in the same physical facility as the trainee."
 Telesupervision does not include phone calls, text messages, e-mail, or other forms of communication that do not use synchronous audio and video communication.
-Telesupervision is generally utilized to supplement-rather than replace-regularly scheduled face-to-face supervisory interactions.
+All parties agree to abide by the telesupervision policies outlined in the internship handbook and the internship training plan.